quixoticmonk/thoughts/PITCHME.md

 ---

 ### What we learnt
-- Find the toolset that work for your team
+- Find the toolset that works for your team
 - Automated test execution is a way to augment testing.
 - Exploratory Testing
 - Avoid Waste
+- Don't stop at automated functional test execution :
+  - Accessibility tests
+  - Performance Tests